Applying to east 15

 Introduction

-• Your name, age, and where you are from (i.e. I live in Birmingham).
+• Your name and where you are from (for example, I live in Birmingham).

-• Looking directly into the camera and tell us why you want to study the course you have applied for and why at East 15.
+• Looking directly into the camera, tell us why you have decided to apply to East 15.

 • Tell us the basic information about your audition pieces - the name of the character you are playing, the play from which the speech comes and the author of the play.